dividat/playdev/Readme.md

 ## [Examples](examples)

-Examples are provided to illustrate developement of Games for Play.
+Examples are provided to illustrate developement of Games for Play:

-TODO: List of examples and short description.
+- [`hello-clojure`](examples/hello-clojure): A simple ClojureScript app illustrating usage of EGI.

+TODO: More examples.